CosmoLike/cocoa/README.md

 **Step :one:**: create a development branch from the `main` branch.
 Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
 Let's call this new branch `xyzdev` for concreteness (tip: the use of developers' initials helps make the branch name unique)

-    # (main) = developers must input the command below on the main branch.
+    # Developers must input the command below on the main branch.
-    (main) git switch -c xyzdev
+    "${CONDA_PREFIX}"/bin/git switch -c xyzdev

 If the `xyzdev` already exists, use `git switch` without the `-c` flag.
 Developers can also push their development branches to the server via the command.

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git push -u origin xyzdev
+    "${CONDA_PREFIX}"/bin/git push -u origin xyzdev

 **Step :two:**: develop the proposed changes.
 We advise developers to commit frequently.
 In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested, meaningful working state.
 In your branch, you have absolute freedom.

-**Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.
+**Step :three:**: Once the developers created an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git merge main
+    "${CONDA_PREFIX}"/bin/git merge main

 This step may create conflicts that must be addressed before step four.

 **Step :four:**: Once the developer has merged recent changes made on the `main` branch, the developer must push to the main branch the modifications made on the `xyzdev` branch by first **squashing all your changes into a single commit** as shown below

-    # (xyzdev) = developers must input the command below on the xyzdev branch.
+    # Developers must input the command below on the xyzdev branch.
-    (xyzdev) git switch main
+    "${CONDA_PREFIX}"/bin/git switch main

-    # (main) = developers must input the command below on the main branch.
+    # Developers must input the command below on the main branch.
-    (main) git merge --squash xyzdev
+    "${CONDA_PREFIX}"/bin/git merge --squash xyzdev

+    # Developers must input the command below on the main branch.
-    (main) git commit -m "squash merge - xyzdev branch: added development on abc features"
+    "${CONDA_PREFIX}"/bin/git commit -m "squash merge - xyzdev branch: added development on abc features"

+    # Developers must input the command below on the main branch.
-    (main) git push origin main
+    "${CONDA_PREFIX}"/bin/git push origin main

 Important note: **never** revert the branch ordering on squash merging by squashing the `main` changes to the `xyzdev` branch.

-- :interrobang: **How to develop starting from a git tag?**
+### :interrobang: FAQ: How do we develop from a git tag?
+A few more git hacks <a name="dev_from_tag"></a>

-Another useful git hack is related to developing Cocoa from a git tag.
+A useful git hack is related to developing Cocoa from a git tag.
 We reserve git tags to set milestones in our development, so they are good starting points for coding localized new features (e.g., changes to a file that other developers have not recently modified) or bug fixes.
-Let's assume the developer wants to clone the git tag `v4.0-beta8`.

-**Step :one:** Clone the repository from the desired tag, here assumed to be `v4.0-beta8`.

-    "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git  --branch v4.0-beta8 cocoa

-This will put the repository in a detached HEAD (meaning you are no longer on a branch).

-**Step :two:** If you have cloned using the `https://github.com/CosmoLike/cocoa.git` address instead of `git@github.com:CosmoLike` (which requires ssh-key setup and developer privileges), following the general instructions for users, we reccommend changing the url by typing
+**Step :one: (optional)** If the developer has cloned the repository using the `https` URL address, we change the URL to the SSH-key-based address

     "${CONDA_PREFIX}"/bin/git remote set-url origin git@github.com:CosmoLike/cocoa.git

-**Step :three:** Move the detached state to a new local branch via the command
+**Step :two:** Move the detached state to a new local branch via the command

-    git switch -c mylocalbranch
+    "${CONDA_PREFIX}"/bin/git switch -c mylocalbranch

 Now, all commits will be associated with this local branch.
+The developer can then make a series of git commits to implement a new feature or fix a bug.

+**Step :three:** The developer has two options at the end of development.
+They can **either** create a new remote branch named `mylocalbranch`

+    # Developers must input the command below on the mylocalbranch branch.
+    "${CONDA_PREFIX}"/bin/git push origin mylocalbranch

-**Step :four:** At the end of development, fetch and download the remote branch the user wants to upload the local development
+**or** they can fetch and download the remote branch, named `myremotebranch`, that will hold the changes made on `mylocalbranch`

+    # Developers must input the command below on the mylocalbranch branch.
-    git switch -c myremotebranch origin/myremotebranch
+    "${CONDA_PREFIX}"/bin/git switch -c myremotebranch origin/myremotebranch

 This will switch the repository to the `myremotebranch`.
-Users can verify that this is indeed the case with the command `git branch`.

-**Step :five:** Push the changes to GitHub
+Now, the developer needs to merge the changes made on `mylocalbranch`.
+If `mylocalbranch` is **NOT the main branch**, type

+    # Developers must input the command below on the myremotebranch != main branch.
+    "${CONDA_PREFIX}"/bin/git merge mylocalbranch

+If the developer wants to merge their changes to the `mylocalbranch = main` branch instead, do a `squash` merge

+    # Developers must input the command below on the main branch.
+    "${CONDA_PREFIX}"/bin/git merge --squash mylocalbranch

+If this does not create any merge conflicts, type

+    # Developers must input the command below on the myremotebranch branch.
-    git push origin myremotebranch
+    "${CONDA_PREFIX}"/bin/git push origin myremotebranch

 ### :interrobang: FAQ: How do we download and run Cosmolike projects? <a name="running_cosmolike_projects"></a>